 The Say Hey Kid is no kid anymore.
-Monday is Willie’s 82nd birthday which may put kids of the 1950s and 60s into a state of shock.
+Willie Mays is now well into his 80s which may put kids of the 1950s and 60s into a state of shock.
 Wasn’t it yesterday that he tracked down that fly ball to the alley?
 Last week when he creamed that pitch for a grand slam?
 No, sadly, it’s been 40 years since he last suited up and he was no kid then.
 What better time, though, to appreciate one of the greatest players in baseball history?
 Some of his earliest baseball cards are pretty pricey but here are some underrated Willie Mays cards that might prove worthy of your investment—or at least your undivided attention.

 1952 Red Man Tobacco Willie Mays